goodahn/raspberry-pi/make_BLE_audio_receiver/README.md

 pactl load-module module-loopback source=blue_source.ADDRESS_OF_YOUR_DEVICE sink=alsa_ouput.0.analog-stereo.monitor
 amixer cset numid=3 1
 ```
-Now you play music on your audio device, then music is redirected to jack output of raspberry pi.
+Now your music is redirected to jack output of raspberry pi.
 Congratulation!